huandu/facebook/README.md

 The decoding of each struct field can be customized by the format string stored under the `facebook` key or the "json" key in the struct field's tag.
 The `facebook` key is recommended as it's specifically designed for this package.

-Following is a sample shows all possible field tags.
+Following is a sample that shows all possible field tags.

 ```go
 // define a Facebook feed object.